day8/re-frame/README.md

             (into [:div ] (map item-render @items))])))   ;; item-render is another component
 ```

 There's a bit going on in that `let`, most of it highly contrived, just so I can show off chained reactions.
 Okay, okay.
-All I wanted was an excuse to use the phrase chained reactions.
+All I wanted really was an excuse to use the phrase "chained reactions".

-While contrived, the calculation of `num` is interesting.
+The calculation of `num` is done by a `reaction` which has `items` as a an input Signal.
+And, as we saw, `items` is itself a reaction over two other signals (one of them the `app-db`).

 In reality, the approach taken above is inefficient.
 Every time `app-db` changes, the `:sorted-items` query is going to be re-run and it's going to re-sort items.
 But items might not have changed.
 Some other part of `app-db` may have changed.
 We don't want to re-sort items each time something unrelated changes.